IanKeen/IanKeen.github.io/_posts/2020-05-11-container-coordinators.md

 Unless you have a lot of experience with building for macOS you may have never _explicitly_ used the [Responder Chain](https://developer.apple.com/documentation/uikit/touches_presses_and_gestures/using_responders_and_the_responder_chain_to_handle_events) on iOS, except perhaps the `becomeFirstResponder()` function.

 The Responder Chain is based on the class `UIResponder`.
 All the common UIKit objects you use inherit from this including `UIViewController`, `UIView`, `UIWindow`, and `UIApplication`.
-There are a lot of interesting members on this class but for our nees we are only interested in one:
+There are a lot of interesting members on this class but for our needs we are only interested in one:

 ```swift
 open var next: UIResponder? { get }
 ```

 Why is this one so interesting?
-Well, if allthe items in our view hierarchy implement this it means we basically have a linked list.
+Well, if all the items in our view hierarchy implement this it means we basically have a linked list.
 From any place in the hierarchy we can walk back up the Responder Chain all the way back to the `UIApplicationDelegate`.

 By default, `next` will be: